-- Above College FCQ averages on items #7-11 - Creation of a new course or extensive revisions of an existing course (including developing an existing course in a different instructional mode) - Alignment of degree requirements and/or updates to licensure pathways - Developing PK-12 field experiences and identifying mentor teacher opportunities - Submitting a course for Compass Curriculum approval - Teaching a new course, an overload course, a writing intensive course, a GPS course, or another course outside the department (compensated or not) - Student supervision (beyond workload) that may include professional experience activities, internships, and/or individualized supervision (on-site or virtual) - Organizing or presenting workshops addressing best practices for inclusive teaching pedagogy (on campus or with local school district partners) - Development of workshops for student growth, programmatic support, professional development, etc. - Innovative use of teaching technologies and/or assistive technologies - Engaging in teaching improvement activities outside of a PIA (e.g., seeking mentorship; demonstrating use of ongoing assessment including student mid-term feedback or peer feedback) - Evidence of taking risks in teaching activities.
-This may include, but is not limited to, integration of materials in courses which deal with controversial or sensitive topics, using alternative pedagogies - Substantial teaching contribution to other departments, programs, or institutions, in addition to Teaching and Learning (i.e., working with other academic units on or local school district to develop new programs, curricula, or pedagogical approaches) - Providing or receiving peer evaluation of teaching - Documentation/inclusion of topics or teaching methods that take into consideration issues related to Diversity, Equity, and Inclusion and/or Universal Design for Learning - Teaching outside of the classroom through supervision of students' thesis (masters) or other master's research projects as the primary mentor - Individual mentoring of students, especially from underrepresented groups - Receiving a teaching enhancement or teaching development grant as PI/Co-PI, senior personnel, or evaluator - Conducting independent studies with students - Substantial advising beyond average workload in the department or program - Participating in re-authorization and accreditation activities
+- Above College FCQ averages on items #7-11 - Delivery of a workshop or presentation on campus, at a conference or within the community - Teaching award or other outstanding accomplishments in instruction - Guest lecturing - Creation of a new course or extensive revisions of an existing course (including developing an existing course in a different instructional mode) - Submitting a course for Compass Curriculum approval - Teaching a new course, an overload course, a writing intensive course, a GPS course, or another course outside the department (compensated or not)

+- Student supervision (beyond workload) that may include professional experience activities, internships, and/or individualized supervision (on-site or virtual) - Organizing or presenting workshops related to counseling and human services - Development of workshops for student growth, programmatic support, professional development, etc. - Innovative use of teaching technologies and/or assistive technologies - Engaging in public scholarship, including, but not limited to, hits, views, and/or relative commentary on social media, blogs and instructional videos on YouTube; invitations to participate in documentaries, podcasts, newspaper and radio interviews and other media formats where we teach through scholarship. - Engaging in teaching improvement activities (e.g., seeking mentorship; demonstrating use of ongoing assessment including student mid-term feedback or peer feedback) - Evidence of taking risks in teaching activities.
+This may include, but is not limited to, integration of materials in courses which deal with controversial or sensitive topics, using alternative pedagogies. - Facilitating student participation in conferences and presenting their work in professional settings - Providing effective role modeling and mentoring based on teaching experience at any educational level (i.e., new faculty, graduate students, alumni).
+For example, providing teaching support, working with teaching assistants, inviting peer observation of teaching techniques, providing pedagogical materials such as syllabi and activities to peers, providing evidence of effectiveness based on student assessments of mentoring, advising, etc. - Substantial contribution to other departments, programs, or institutions, in addition to Counseling and Human Services (i.e., working with other academic units, local school districts, mental health agencies to develop new programs, trainings, and partnerships) - Providing or receiving peer evaluation of teaching - Documentation/inclusion of topics or teaching methods that take into consideration issues related to Diversity, Equity, and Inclusion and/or Universal Design for Learning - Individual mentoring of students, especially from underrepresented groups - Conducting independent studies with students - Substantial advising beyond average workload in the department or program - Participating in re-authorization and accreditation activities - Participating in workshops/training focused on inclusive teaching practices. - Evaluation of student performance in departmental and/or Compass Curriculum examinations and assessments - Evidence that demonstrates students succeed in courses and/or in the pursuit of graduate education and/or careers - Guest lecturing in a class in or outside the department, including in the community, in P-12 schools, at other higher education institutions, mental health agencies - Serving on dissertation committee (each completed dissertation may be counted separately, up to two per year) - Teaching outside of the classroom through supervision of student's thesis or dissertation - Student supervision in professional experience activities, internships, and/or independent studies and/or individualized research supervision (e.g., disciplinary conferences, Undergraduate Research Academy, graduate assistantships)